MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 ::: moniker-end

 ::: moniker range="vs-2022"
-In this step, you'll familiarize yourself with Visual Studio's Git controls and the **Team Explorer**.
-With the **Team Explorer** window, you'll work with the source control.
+In this step, you'll familiarize yourself with Visual Studio's Git controls and **Team Explorer**.
+With **Team Explorer** window, you'll work with the source control.

 1. To commit the project to your local source control, push **Add to Source Control** command at the bottom corner of the Visual Studio main window and select **Git** option.
 This action takes you to **Create Git repository** window, where you can create and push a new repository.